W4N4N/O365-Win-Profile/README.md

-# Office 365 Profile Sample for Windows
+# Office 365 Profile sample for Windows

 **Table of contents**